Autodesk/maya-usd/tutorials/lock/README.md

 transCApi = schemas.ModelAPI(transC)
 transCApi.SetLock("inherited")
 ```
-"tranC" and "camD" are locked now because they inherits lock from ancestors.
+"tranC" and "camD" are locked now because they inherit lock from ancestors.

 ***